Using Third-Party Trusts for Asset Protection

 This trust design is meant to provide protection while responding to the reluctance of many clients (and their children) to give up control.
 It will work as long as the child actually follows the rules of the trust.
 Its great Achilles heel is that the beneficiary has access to the trust property and could easily drain the trust.
 This would violate the terms of the trust and make him liable to a claim by the remainder beneficiaries.
 But they are likely to be his children or siblings and would probably be unlikely to sue him.
-In addition, if he’s the type of person who would drain the trust he also may be likely to spend the trust assets and not have other assets available to pay the resulting judgment won by his chidren.
+In addition, if he’s the type of person who would drain the trust, he also may be likely to spend the trust assets and not have other assets available to pay the resulting judgment won by his children.
 Even if the beneficiary trustee does not completely drain the trust, but starts spending some of the principal, he will undermine its protection, making it more vulnerable in lawsuits by creditors or a spouse.
-This means that the trustee needs careful instruction when the family protection trust is funded.
+This means that the beneficiary-trustee needs careful instruction when the family protection trust is funded.
 Appointing an independent trustee from the outset is definitely more secure.
-Unfortunately, many clients sacrifice safety in the interest of avoiding payment of professional trustee fees.
+Unfortunately, many clients sacrifice safety in the interest of avoiding payment of professional trustee fees and maintaining more control.

 So, in determining whether to create a family protection trust and whether to name a family member or an independent trustee, you will need to balance your children and grandchildren’s need for protection and their likely level of responsibility.
-While bad things, financial and otherwise, can happen to anyone, those most likely need protection may also be more likely to need an independent trustee.
+While bad things, financial and otherwise, can happen to anyone, those most likely to need protection may also be more likely to need an independent trustee.

-In addition to creditor and divorce protection, family protection trusts also offer tax protection since the funds in the trust will not be included in the child’s taxable estate.
+In addition to creditor and divorce protection, family protection trusts also offer tax protection, since the funds in the trust will not be included in the child’s taxable estate.
 For this reason, they are sometimes referred to as “generation skipping” trusts, since the ultimate distribution goes to the grandchildren, skipping the children.
-Because a lot of rich families were using these trusts to avoid taxation at the passing of each generation, allowing accumulated wealth to continue potentially for centuries, Congress enacted a generation skipping tax.
+Because a lot of rich families were using these trusts to avoid taxation at the passing of each generation, allowing accumulated wealth to continue potentially for centuries, Congress enacted a “generation skipping” tax.
 This gets very complicated, but the bottom line is that it limits how much can pass tax free from generation to generation.

 Keeping It in the Family

 For the less wealthy, family protection trusts also keep assets in the family in the event of the premature death of a child.
 If a child directly inherits funds and then passes away, they will likely pass to her spouse.
 The spouse may get remarried, have additional children, and even become estranged from the children of his first marriage (we have seen this happen).
 Those children may then receive none of the property that came from their grandparents.
-If, instead, the grandparents had left the funds in a family protection trust, at the death of the parent they would remain in trust for the benefit of her children.
+If, instead, the grandparents had left the funds in a family protection trust, at the death of the parent, they would remain in trust for the benefit of her children.